 But what the main thing is that stood out for me in the end was the fact that (to me, at least) Watase is in a shoujo

-to get more daring, and maybe even more risque in what she publishes.
-While there was plenty nakedness in this title
+She needs to get more daring, and maybe even more risque in what she publishes.
+While there was plenty nakedness in this

-that pushed the envelope, Ayashi no Ceres still beat this series in terms of nudity presentation.
-Perhaps I've been
+title that pushed the envelope, Ayashi no Ceres still beat this series in terms of nudity presentation.
+Perhaps

-everyone loves fun stories that make you feel fuzzy inside, but one also needs to face reality in stories sometimes too.
+sounds.
+I understand everyone loves fun stories that make you feel fuzzy inside, but one also needs to face reality in

 Rating: 8